ITSAGOAL.org - More than just a game

 TopGun2

-Posts 604
+Posts 605

 Welcome to IAG plays Blood on the Clocktower!

 Here are the [proper] rules!
-The game is designed to be played in a room all together, sat in a circle, so the rules have been modified to fit this format, it?s not perfect but it?s perfectly playable.
+The game is designed to be played in a room all together, sat in a circle, so the rules have been modified to fit this format, it's not perfect but it's perfectly playable.

-In theory this game doesn?t have to take up more than half an hour of your time per day, but it would help, during the nomination phases, if you?re able to check the voting thread regularly to avoid holding up the game.
+In theory this game doesn't have to take up more than half an hour of your time per day, but it would help, during the nomination phases, if you're able to check the voting thread regularly to avoid holding up the game.

 I am your town Storyteller (or ST) and what I say goes, even if I make a mistake.
 I am your guide through the game, something like a DungeonMaster or Narrator.
-I?m neutral to which team wins but my task is to ensure everyone has fun and to make the game itself exciting.
-I?m here to help with anything and everything you?re not sure about.
-I can give general guidance on how each character can be played but there?s never a right or wrong answer to that in this game, so I won?t be too specific or give you an exact ?do this? or ?do that? unless the game rules require me to.
+I'm neutral to which team wins but my task is to ensure everyone has fun and to make the game itself exciting.
+I'm here to help with anything and everything you're not sure about.
+I can give general guidance on how each character can be played but there's never a right or wrong answer to that in this game, so I won't be too specific or give you an exact 'do this' or 'do that' unless the game rules require me to.

-There are actually only 5 proper rules, everything else is governed by what I tell you and what?s on the character list.
+There are actually only 5 proper rules, everything else is governed by what I tell you and what's on the character list.
 The 3 rules are:

 1 - You may say whatever you want at any time.
 This is a talking game.
-You can talk publicly with the group or have private conversations (known as ?whispers?), it is up to you, even if you?re dead.
-There is a slight caveat to this ? don?t start talking about your role or information etc before the first day phase starts.
-Similarly, during any night phase, you can talk about the game but don?t talk about any activity going on during that night (for example don?t share new information, or tell people what to do based on any new information you might have, and don?t say things like ?the storyteller just whispered to me?).
-Any of those will be unfair to players who act earlier or later in the night order and don?t get information when they make their choices.
+You can talk publicly with the group or have private conversations (known as 'whispers'), it is up to you, even if you're dead.
+There is a slight caveat to this ? don't start talking about your role or information etc before the first day phase starts.
+Similarly, during any night phase, you can talk about the game but don't talk about any activity going on during that night (for example don't share new information, or tell people what to do based on any new information you might have, and don't say things like "the storyteller just whispered to me" ).
+Any of those will be unfair to players who act earlier or later in the night order and don't get information when they make their choices.
 Whispers are only allowed during the day phases, not at night.

 2 - Ask me any questions you need to.
-If you get confused, or don?t understand how your character works, or don?t understand how the character that you are pretending to be works, or if something happens at night that you don?t understand, or you just need some strategy advice... whatever it is, please ask.
-I?m neutral, and my job is to help you understand the rules and have fun playing.
+If you get confused, or don't understand how your character works, or don't understand how the character that you are pretending to be works, or if something happens at night that you don't understand, or you just need some strategy advice... whatever it is, please ask.
+I'm neutral, and my job is to help you understand the rules and have fun playing.
 Let me know when you have a question, and we can talk in private so that nobody knows what question you asked.

 3 - Play nice.
 This is a game about deception and trickery, so please treat others with respect and consideration.
 Kill with grace and die with dignity.
-The game inevitably induces a certain amount of conflict but please remember it?s a game, don?t get personal, and always stay respectful.
+The game inevitably induces a certain amount of conflict but please remember it's a game, don't get personal, and always stay respectful.

-4 ?
-No copyrighting!
+4 - No copyrighting!
 You may not duplicate in any form (copy-pasting, screenshots, linking to a message etc), any private information given to you by another player or storyteller in any private conversation.
 You may paraphrase this information in order to share it.
 You may reference/quote public information in the town square freely.

-5 ?
-No editing or deleting.
+5 - No editing or deleting.
 Deleting messages or otherwise editing them to change the initially typed meaning is forbidden.
 If you accidentally type "Bob is the demon" but meant to type "Bob isn't the demon", you should correct this with another message instead of replacing it.
 This ensures all players have fair access to all messages regardless of when they see them.

-So, within the bounds of the rules, here?s the game structure & flow:
+So, within the bounds of the rules, here's the game structure & flow:

 Setup Phase